 A key assumption of the mathematical proof behind the seL4 microkernel is that the hardware its running on behaves “correctly.”
 This means the chip and its peripherals perform everything expected of them, and nothing more.
 Currently, the only fully verified configuration uses the ARMv7 i.MX 6.
 This verification requires that some useful features on the chip are disabled and assumes that this feature disablement and the enabled functionality of the processor behave correctly.

 The RISC-V architecture, meanwhile, provides an open source path to maximizing the potential security features of seL4.
 The RISC-V configuration has not been formally verified, but Data61 is working on completing the verification process using formal methods tools and techniques to create a secure computing environment from the hardware to user space.
 Emulation tools can be used to work out the kinks in many configurations before deploying to hardware.
 One of the new tools in the space is the Renode emulation framework from Antmicro, which brings the ability to emulate complex muli-ndoe systems and offers a convenient testing interface to plug into modern CI workflows.

 According to DornerWorks embedded engineer Jesse Millwood, Renode “provides easy support for custom defined processor boards using board configuration files and is licensed under a less restrictive license than competing emulator software.”

-Millwood will be presenting a tutorial on building and testing seL4 configurations on a RISC-V platform with Renode on the third day of the RISC-V Summit, which runs Dec.
-10-12.
+Millwood presented a tutorial on building and testing seL4 configurations on a RISC-V platform with Renode at the RISC-V Summit in 2019.